 Whenever a CIO or CTO claims that AWS is more secure than their datacenter, as GE did last year, what they usually mean is that the security tools that AWS provides enable greater transparency and reinforcement of traditional security measures.

 As an example, rather than relying on an engineer to build your network structure every time you want to expand capacity, your engineer can build a template of your organization’s “best practice” network configuration that gets replicated and improved again and again, usually in an AWS tool called CloudFormation.
-Automating instance and network configuration significantly reduces the opportunity for engineers to make security mistakes; engineers do not have to manually configure security groups, networks, user access, firewalls, encrypted volumes, DNS names, log shipping, etc. They do not have to “remember” best practices every time they spin up a new instance, which is arguably the most vulnerable time in an instance’s life.
+Automating instance and network configuration significantly reduces the opportunity for engineers to make security mistakes; engineers do not have to manually configure security groups, networks, user access, firewalls, encrypted volumes, DNS names, log shipping, etc. They do not have to “remember” best practices every time they spin up a new AWS instance, which is arguably the most vulnerable time in an instance’s life.

-Not incidentally, these automation features are why AWS was created in the first place.
+Not incidentally, these cloud automation features are why AWS was created in the first place.
 Amazon did not just require endless compute power, they wanted a layer of abstraction between their developers and their systems that enabled them to test and ship new features more quickly.
 Underneath the covers, automation and templatization are what has allowed Amazon to become the eCommerce giant they are today.

-What About PCI Compliance?
+What about PCI Compliance?

 AWS is PCI Level 1 Compliant, meaning that the underlying physical infrastructure has been audited and approved by an authorized independent Qualified Security Assessor.
 In fact, AWS was the first cloud platform to earn PCI DSS Level 1 compliance.
 This covers the compliance “of the cloud.”
 What about compliance “in the cloud”?